 Follow the menu on the left to learn more about UCC’s two diplomas (students enrolled in the Upper School program also complete the requirements for the Ontario Secondary School Diploma) and our approach to academic counselling and support.

-Detailed and up-to-date information on diploma requirements, UCC’s academic policies and procedures, available courses of study and course descriptions can be found in our Academic Program Guide for 2017-2018.
+Detailed and up-to-date information on diploma requirements, UCC’s academic policies and procedures, available courses of study and course descriptions can be found in our 2017-2018 Academic Program Guide and 2018-2019 Academic Program Guide.